Table of Contents[Hide][Show]

 - Confirm.
 You’ll receive a text or email confirmation and a link to get your new boarding pass.
 Check the contact preference you listed when selecting your booking.

-How to Get on the Southwest Same Day Standby List
+How to Get on the Southwest Standby List

 When you log in to change your flight and don’t see any availability for your desired flight, do the following steps:

 - See a Gate Agent.
-Speak with a Southwest to be added to the same-day standby list.
+Speak with the Southwest customer service agent to be added to the standby list.

 - Confirm.
 Wait for a text message or email clearing you for takeoff in a new seat.
-Once cleared, you will receive a link to retrieve your new boarding pass.
+Once cleared, you will receive a link to retrieve your new seat assignment.
 Check the contact preference you listed when selecting your booking.

 Standby Rules for Missed Flights

 Southwest is one of those airlines with incredibly generous rules for when you miss your flight—whether their fault or your own.
-As a courtesy to their passengers, they commit to accommodating customers who arrive within two hours after their scheduled departure on the next available flight to their destination on a standby basis.
+As a courtesy to their passengers, they commit to accommodating customers who arrive within two hours after their scheduled departure and can fly on standby on the next available flight to their destination.

-Standby Rules for Employees, Friends, & Family Members
+Standby Flight Rules for Employees, Friends & Family

 Southwest Airlines employees have free, unlimited travel privileges for themselves and eligible independents on Southwest Airlines.
 Eligible dependents include a spouse or committed/registered partner, eligible dependent children under 19 years old (or up to 24 years old if the child is a full-time student), and parents.